Leadership

 Muslim Leaders In History: FAQ

-What are some examples of leaders from Islamic history?
+What are examples of leaders from Islamic history?

-Clear examples of leaders include Umar ibn al-Khattab, Saladin, Mansa Musa, Mehmed II, Suleiman the Magnificent, and Akbar.
-They span administrators, generals, and state-builders across different eras and regions.
+Examples of leaders from Islamic history include Umar ibn al-Khattab, Khalid, Saladin, Baibars, Mehmed II, and Suleiman the Magnificent.
+They span administrators, generals, and state-builders across different eras of the islamic world.

 What are examples of great leaders known for justice?

-Examples of great leaders known for justice include Umar ibn al-Khattab, remembered for auditing his own governors and living austerely, and Akbar, remembered for protecting the rights of subjects who did not share his faith.
+Examples of great leaders known for justice include Umar ibn al-Khattab, remembered for auditing his own governors and living austerely, and Saladin, remembered for protecting civilians and prisoners after he took Jerusalem.